rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 **Acceptance Criteria:**

 - Pagination controls are visible after items are loaded.
+[10 points]
 - Changing the page updates the URL with the correct `page` parameter.
+[10 points]
 - The visible page matches the page in the URL at all times.
+[10 points]

 ### Feature 2: Master-Detail View (**45 points**)